 For mold and bacteria to accumulate, they need organic material and moisture.
-The dust and dirt that exist throughout any home, and the particulates collected by air filters, provide plenty of organic materials (most house dust is made of dead skin cells).
+The dust and dirt that exist throughout any home, and the particulates collected by air filters, provide plenty of organic materials.
+(Most house dust is made of dead skin cells.)
 Unfortunately, the other part of the equation is moisture, which can be found in most homes, particularly during humid months.
-The result is buildup, and a powerful odor referred to as dirty sock syndrome.
+The result is a powerful odor that smells like unwashed socks.

-The drain pan can become plugged up or sometimes starts collecting dirt that can lead to bacteria or mold.
+The drain pan can become plugged up or sometimes start collecting dirt that can lead to bacteria or mold.
 Ensuring that it’s clean is an excellent precautionary measure.

 Will Your Heat Pump Run Without Repairs?

 If your system is currently running, but you’ve noticed a drop in heating or cooling quality, or it’s begun to make new noises, it may run fine for a day, or maybe it can run for five years.
 It might not be as efficient as it can be, but it can run.
 Repairs can be put off, but you might be facing a more extensive repair bill later.